Scroll progress bar

 Breakouts and seasonal changes often go hand in hand, yet they still catch us off guard every time.
 Skin that was under control during winter starts producing more sebum again between March and April, the face looks shinier, blemishes pop up, and pores appear more noticeable than usual.
 So many of you have reached out to us about this during this time, and it’s one of the most frequent questions we receive.
 The good news is that this isn’t random: it has specific causes, and it can be treated.
 Here, we’ll explain why this happens and how to address it with the right skincare routine and active ingredients.

-• In spring, pimples and blemishes can increase: it’s normal.
+• In spring, breakouts and impurities can increase: this is physiological.

-• The causes: more sebum, accumulated dead skin cells, temperature swings, hormonal changes.
+• The causes: excess sebum, accumulated dead skin cells, temperature fluctuations, hormonal changes.

-In spring, the skin adapts to a different environment than in winter: higher temperatures, temperature swings, stronger UV rays.
-We talked about this here in depth in our spring skincare guide.
-Here we focus on a specific effect: pimples and blemishes.
+In spring, the Skin adapts to a different environment than it did in winter: higher temperatures, thermal fluctuations, and more intense UV rays.
+We discussed this here in depth in our spring skincare guide.
+Here, we focus on one specific effect: breakouts and impurities.

-Warmer weather, more sebum: temperatures rise and the sebaceous glands reactivate.
-Excess sebum mixes with dead skin cells on the surface of the skin and can clog pores.
-From there come comedones, blackheads, and pimples.
+Warmer weather brings more sebum production: as temperatures rise, sebaceous glands reactivate.
+Excess sebum mixes with dead cells on the surface of the Skin and can clog pores.
+This leads to comedones, blackheads, and pimples.

-Winter’s dead skin cells are still there: during the cold months, cell turnover slows down and dead cells build up.
-When sebum starts being produced again and finds already clogged pores, the situation gets worse.
+Dead winter skin cells are still present: during the cold months, cell turnover slows and dead skin cells build up.
+When sebum production resumes and encounters already clogged pores, the situation worsens.

-The barrier is still stressed: temperature swings, pollen, pollution: after a winter of cold and dry air, the skin barrier struggles to handle the new stimuli.
-A less resilient barrier regulates sebum less effectively and provides less defense against bacteria.
+The skin barrier is still compromised: temperature fluctuations, pollen, pollution.
+After a winter of cold, dry air, the skin barrier struggles to handle new irritants.
+A less intact skin barrier regulates sebum less effectively and provides less protection against bacteria.

-Hormones follow the seasons: as daylight hours increase, cortisol and melatonin levels change.
-For some people, this means more sebum and more inflammation.
+Hormones shift with the seasons: as daylight hours increase, cortisol and melatonin levels change.
+For some people, this translates to excess sebum and increased inflammation.

-Your winter cream may no longer help: a texture that is too rich for this time of year can weigh down the skin and contribute to clogged pores.
-It’s not the wrong product: it’s just no longer the right time to use it.
+Your winter cream may not work as well anymore: an overly rich formula for this time of year can weigh down the Skin and contribute to clogged pores.
+It is not a bad product—it is simply no longer the right time to use it.

-How to treat pimples in spring: active ingredients and skincare routine
+How to treat spring breakouts: active ingredients and skincare routine

-How do you get rid of pimples?
-There is no single product that solves everything.
-What works is a skincare routine for pimples built around the causes: gentle cleansing, exfoliation that treats clogged pores, and actives that regulate sebum.
+How to get rid of breakouts?
+There is no single product that fixes everything.
+What works is a breakout-focused skincare routine tailored to the root causes: gentle cleansing, exfoliation to unclog pores, and active ingredients that regulate sebum production.

 ☀️ Morning Skincare Routine

-1. Cleansing: when active blemishes are present, you need a cleanser that balances sebum without damaging the barrier.
-Salicylic Acid is the most suitable active: it is oil-soluble, penetrates pores, and clears out excess sebum.
-The Purifying Cleansing Mousse combines it with Polylysine, a prebiotic that helps counter bacterial growth.
+1. Cleansing: When you have active blemishes, you need a cleanser that rebalances sebum without damaging the skin barrier.
+Salicylic Acid is the most suitable active ingredient: it is lipid-soluble, penetrates pores and clears them of excess sebum.
+The Purifying Cleansing Mousse combines this ingredient with Polylysine, a prebiotic that fights bacterial overgrowth.

-2. Booster: Niacinamide regulates sebum production, evens out skin tone, and has a soothing action that helps reduce redness from inflamed pimples.
-Azeloglycine refines pores, helps combat blemishes, and fades the marks pimples leave behind.
-Together, they cover both the active phase and what comes after.
-The Niacinamide + Azeloglycine Booster combines them in a single formula.
-Apply it before your cream.
+2. Booster: Niacinamide regulates sebum production, evens out skin tone, and has a soothing effect that helps reduce redness in inflamed pimples.
+Azeloglycine minimizes pores, fights impurities, and fades the marks left by pimples once they clear.
+Together, they address both the active breakout phase and the post-acne recovery period.
+The Niacinamide + Azeloglycine Booster combines both ingredients into one single formula.
+Apply it before your moisturizer.

-3. Face cream: purifying should not mean drying out: dehydrated skin can produce even more sebum to compensate.
-You need a cream that balances sebum while also hydrating.
-The Purifying Face Cream is formulated with this logic: it purifies and refines pores, but also contains Hyaluronic Acid and Panthenol to keep skin hydrated and comfortable.
+3. Face Moisturizer: cleansing should never mean drying out: dehydrated Skin can produce even more sebum to compensate.
+You need a cream that rebalances sebum while delivering reliable hydration.
+The Purifying Face Cream is formulated with this exact principle: it purifies and refines pores, while also containing Hyaluronic Acid and Panthenol to keep Skin hydrated and comfortable.

-4. SPF: UV rays can worsen post-pimple marks and slow down skin repair.
-You need a lightweight protection that won’t clog pores.
+4. SPF: UV rays can worsen post-acne marks and slow the Skin's repair process.
+You need a lightweight protection that will not clog pores.

 🌙 Evening Skincare Routine

-1. Double cleansing: if you wear SPF or makeup during the day, you need a double cleanse in the evening.
-Cleansing Makeup-Removing Oil to dissolve residue, then Purifying Cleansing Mousse to finish.
+1. Double Cleansing: If you wear SPF or makeup during the day, you need to double-cleanse in the evening.
+Use a cleansing oil to dissolve leftover residue, then Purifying Cleansing Mousse to complete your routine.

-2. Exfoliation: dead skin cells that clog pores need to be removed with regular exfoliation.
-For skin with active blemishes, you need a specific exfoliant that purifies and fades post-inflammatory marks.
-The Impure Skin Lotion does exactly that.
-Only in the evening.
+2. Exfoliation: Dead skin cells that clog pores must be removed with regular exfoliation.
+For skin with active impurities, use a specialized exfoliant that purifies and lightens post-inflammatory marks.
+The Purifying Toner does exactly this.
+Only use in the evening.

-3. Booster: niacinamide + Azeloglycine if sebum is the main concern.
-Retinol if you’re working on marks and texture.
-One in the morning, one in the evening.
+3. Booster: niacinamide + azelaic acid if excess sebum is the main concern.
+Retinol if you are targeting dark spots and skin texture.
+Use one in the morning and one in the evening.

-4. Face cream: Purifying Face Cream also in the evening.
+4. Face Moisturizer: Purifying Face Cream can also be used in the evening.

-Once or twice a week, I recommend applying a clay-based mask.
-Clays absorb excess sebum and impurities, helping to clear pores and mattify the skin without the need for exfoliation.
-The downside is that they can be drying when rinsed off.
-That’s why in our Purifying Face Mask we included Hyaluronic Acid, Panthenol, and Olive Oil, which balance the action of White and Green Clays and leave the skin purified but soft.
+I recommend applying a clay-based mask once or twice a week.
+Clays absorb excess sebum and impurities, helping to unclog pores and mattify the Skin without needing to exfoliate.
+The downside is that they can leave skin feeling dry after rinsing.
+That is why in our Purifying Face Mask we added Hyaluronic Acid, Panthenol, and Olive Oil, which balance the effects of white and green clays, leaving the Skin purified yet soft.

-Dr. Maria Pia Priore, pharmacist, cosmetologist, and founder of Skin First®
+Dr. Maria Pia Priore, pharmacist, aesthetician, and founder of Skin First®

 Avatar